 This Winter Carnival has long been renowned throughout Idaho and has become a staple event that tourists and locals alike enjoy.

 14. Sand Surfing at Bruneau Dunes State Park

-One of the must-see places in Idaho is Bruneau Dunes State Park to see the the tallest freestanding dune in North America.
+One of the must-see places in Idaho is Bruneau Dunes State Park to see the tallest freestanding dune in North America.
 While there, rent a sandboard from the visitor center and try out the adventurous sport of sandboarding.
-With golden-colored sand dunes surrounding two emerald green lakes, the park is the perfect picture of a desert oasis.
+With golden-colored sand dunes surrounding two emerald-green lakes, the park is the perfect picture of a desert oasis.

 When not sandboarding, you can also hike, fish, kayak, swim, camp, or check out the world-class observatory for stargazing.

 READ NEXT: 12 Fantastic Day Trips From Boise